 Create a dorm-like space with a lofted bed!
 This small space hack can turn your teen’s bedroom into two separate areas.
 Not to mention, lofting the bed provides enough space underneath for a hangout space with a couch, a small office, or even a workout space!

 Prop the Bed with Wooden Pallets

 Wooden pallets are a cheap way to add dimension to any teen’s room!
 Putting a few underneath their bed not only gives the bed height, but it also allows for extra storage space below.

 Add a Unique Headboard

 For a quick way to add color and style to a teenager’s room, frame the bed with a headboard.
 This little trick can give a small bed a stylish makeover.
 Love DIY projects?
-Grab a few affordable materials and work make a beautiful wingback or tufted headboard your teen will be thrilled about
+Grab a few affordable materials and make a beautiful wingback or tufted headboard your teen will be thrilled about!

 Switch Out the Bedding

 Adding a new bedding set is a teen room decor idea that will instantly upgrade any room with a more grown-up feel.
 Be sure to include throws, extra blankets, and a range of colorful pillows to make the room feel bright and complete.
 Also, be sure to work with your teen to find a pattern or color they will love!